Banff Travel Tips: 30+ Things to Know Before You Go

 Visiting in the summer and looking for lakes to swim in?
 Johnson Lake is more popular for swimming in Banff National Park.

-Can you swim in Banff National Park?
+Can You Swim in Banff National Park?

 While most lakes are glacier-fed and very cold, there are a few lakes that are more popular for swimming in Banff National Park and the surrounding area.
 In Banff, Johnson Lake and Herbert Lake are better for swimming.
 In the nearby town of Canmore, locals typically flock to Quarry Lake on a hot summer day.